Consent-Management-Platform/consent-management-api-java-sdk/README.md

 # Building the client
-The only prerequiste software is a [JDK](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
+The only prerequisite software is a [JDK](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
 The client is only compatible with Java 8 and later.

 Ensure `JAVA_HOME` is set correctly.